Charged lepton flavor violating processes in the Grimus-Neufeld model: The Grimus-Neufeld model

 where \fullRotation{3}, \niceRotation{3} and \loopRotation{3} are $3\times3$ unitary matrices and \loopRotation{2} is a $2\times2$ unitary matrix.
 We will define the matrix \seesawRotation{4} in eq.~\eqref{eq:definition_S4} and explain the approximate equality right after eq.~\eqref{eq:approximation}.

-In the Lagrangian of eq.~\eqref{eq:lepton neutrino yukawa} new complex Yukawas \flavorY{i}{} are introduced.
-As the first step of the diagonalization process we use the freedom to rotate flavor neutrinos \flavorNu{}{\alpha} to keep only essential degrees of freedom.
+In the Lagrangian of eq.~\eqref{eq:lepton neutrino yukawa} new complex Yukawas \flavorY{i}{} are introduced, which carry 12 degrees of freedom in total.
+As the first step of the diagonalization process we use the freedom to rotate flavor neutrinos \flavorNu{}{\alpha} to choose a convenient basis.
 This is done by the matrix \niceRotation{3} in the following way:

 i.e.\ the two Yukawa vectors $\flavorY{i}{}$ are transformed into two positive and one complex parameter $y,d,d^{\prime}$.
-The only unfixed parameter is a single phase:

-This phase $\alpha_1$ can be used to absorb one of the Majorana phases $\eta_i$ of the \gls{pmns} matrix.
+Thus the 8 degrees of freedom of the unitary matrix $V$ are determined by \lhs{} of eq.~\eqref{eq:GN parameters}, while the remaining 4 are shown in the \rhs{} of eq.~\eqref{eq:GN parameters}.
+The only unfixed degree of freedom in a matrix $V$ is a single phase:

+This phase, $\alpha_1$, is used to absorb one of the Majorana phases $\eta_i$ of the \gls{pmns} matrix.
+Additionally, 3 degrees of freedom in $V$ can be absorbed into the phase definitions of neutrinos, leading to 5 physical degrees of freedom in $V$, which are later related to the 3 angles, 1 CP phase, and 1 Majorana phase of the \gls{pmns} matrix.
+2 of the 4 degrees of freedom of the \rhs{} of eq.~\eqref{eq:GN parameters} will be related to neutrino masses.

 It is clear from eq.~\eqref{eq:GN parameters} that one of the neutrinos doesn't interact with the Higgs bosons after the rotation \niceRotation{4}, which leads to vanishing contributions to its mass at tree level and at one-loop level.
 These vanishing elements of the mass matrix are shown by $0^{1\ell}$ in the top and left outer entries of the matrices in figure~\ref{fig:neutrino-rotations}.

 At the second step of figure~\ref{fig:neutrino-rotations}, the tree-level mass matrix has a typical seesaw structure.
 Correspondingly, the second diagonalization matrix \seesawRotation{4} is a tree-level seesaw transformation, which yields a diagonal mass matrix at tree level with two non-vanishing tree-level mass eigenvalues $m_{3}$ and $m_{4}$, related by eq.~\eqref{eq:seesaw relations}.
 The appropriate seesaw rotation \seesawRotation{4} can be written as: